tom-james-watson/p2p.chat/www/README.md

 ## Deployment

 @p2p.chat/www can be deployed as a simple static website given it has no server component.
-It can be easily deployed for free on static site hosting providers such as https://www.netlify.com.
+It can be easily deployed for free on static site hosting providers such as https://www.render.com or https://www.netlify.com.

 Set the `NEXT_PUBLIC_SIGNALLING_URL` environment variable to the URL of your [signalling](../signalling) server.